 Halloween itself stretches back at least 2,000 years.
 The Celts, who lived

-in the area that is now Ireland, the United Kingdom, and northern France celebrated their new year on November 1.
+in the area that is now Ireland, Britain, and northern France celebrated their new year on November 1.
 Celts believed that on the night

 before the new year, the boundary between the worlds of the living and the dead